What to do

 Victorian style residences line the streets facing the park, where well-off French-Canadian families lived in the 1800s.
 The square was also a popular location for a number of Quebec poets and artists.

-* Sherbrooke Metro Station
+*Sherbrooke Metro station

-5 - THE LATIN QUARTER AND THE GAY VILLAGE
+THE GAY VILLAGE

 The Gay Village (known simply as "The Village") is Montreal's gay district, and one of the largest in the world.
 It is situated close to downtown, just east of the Latin Quarter.